 PWA stands for Progress Web App and this has become an increasingly more commonly used term in the world of online technology and software development.

-A simple explanation is that you are downloading a web page and all of its assets onto your desktop or mobile device so you are able to access a lot of the functionality if you are either online or offline.
+A simple explanation is that you are downloading a web page and all of its assets onto your desktop or mobile device.
+This allows you to access a lot of the functionality if you are either online or offline.
 The major benefit is that it makes it seem like your website is actually a native app.

 Even get nice launcher icon: